trungvose/angular-spotify/README.md

 A simplified graph looks like the following.
 It gives you insightful information for your mono repo and especially helpful when multiple projects are depending on each other.

 ![Angular Spotify Dependency Graph][dep-graph]

+### Nx Computation Cache

+Having Nx Cloud configured shorten the deployment time quite a lot.

+Nx Cloud pairs with Nx in order to enable you to build and test code more rapidly, by up to 10 times.
+Even teams that are new to Nx can connect to Nx Cloud and start saving time instantly.
+Visit [Nx Cloud](https://nx.app/) to learn more.

+![Nx cloud][nx-cloud]

 ## Features and Roadmap